J0ELh/Personal-Chore-Tracker-Project/README.md

 Functionality Description:

 *I want to design an application* that allows users to fairly distribute chores in a household and track the completion of these chores.
-Ideally the application could distribute chores based on difficulty, time-spent, track record with completing chores and perhaps other factors in mind.
-The application would semi-randomly assign people chores based on these factors, so that everyone in the household would do their fair share of work.
+Ideally the application could distribute chores based on difficulty of completing chores.
+The application would semi-randomly assign people chores based on difficulty, so that everyone in the household would do their fair share of work.
 *This application is to be used by a member of a household* who prefers a simpler way of ensuring work gets done in the house.
 Everyone in the household